akaptur/peephole-optimization/README.md

 4. Read through `example3.py`, then run `coverage2.py` on it.
 What happened?
 Look at `continuer_dis.txt` and notice that the `continue` line *does* appear in the disassembly.
 Why doesn't it appear to be executed?

-5. The `continue` line isn't executed because of a compiler optimization - the bytecode that `dis` is showing us isn't the bytecode that's actually being executed. (true?)
-The compiler notices that two instructions in a row are jumps, and it combines these two hops into one larger jump.
+5. The `continue` line isn't executed because of a compiler optimization - this bytecode that we're looking at has already been optimzed.
+In this particular optimization, the compiler notices that two instructions in a row are jumps, and it combines these two hops into one larger jump.
 So, in a very real sense, the `continue` line didn't actually execute - it was optimized out - even though the logic contained in the `continue` did actually happen.
+This is one of several optimizations known as peephole optimizations because they operate on a small chunk of the bytecode at one time.
+The other optimations, including some simpler ones like constant folding on binary operations, are implemented in [peephole.c](http://hg.python.org/cpython/file/118d6f49d6d6/Python/peephole.c).

+    An example of constant folding:
+    ~~~~.py
+        >>> def foo():
+        ...     return 1 + 2
+        ...
+        >>> import dis
+        >>> dis.dis(foo)
+          2           0 LOAD_CONST               3 (3)
+                      3 RETURN_VALUE
+    ~~~~

+6. Go back to `continuer_dis.txt` and trace through the jumps carefully.
+Here are some things you'll need to know:
+  * The second column is the index in the bytecode, the third is the byte name, and the fourth is the argument.
+The fifth is sometimes a hint about the meaning of the argument.
+  * `POP_JUMP_IF_FALSE`, `POP_JUMP_IF_TRUE`, and `JUMP_ABSOLUTE` have the jump target as their argument.
+So, e.g. `POP_JUMP_IF_TRUE 27` means "if the popped expression is true, jump to position 27."
+  * `JUMP_FORWARD`'s argument specifies the distance to jump forward in the bytecode, and the fifth column shows where the jump will end.
+  * When an interator is done, `FOR_ITER` jumps forward the number of bytes specified in its argument.

+  Notice that no matter how hard you try, you couldn't end up on bytes 66 or 69, the two that belong to line 19.
+This line of code is unreachable after the optimizations are finished.